- — Kosher, Raw, Vegan

 - — Adds a wonderful flavor to meats & sauces

-Allspice, also known as Jamaican pepper, is a spice renowned for its ability to add incredible flavor to many foods.
-It is widely used in Mexican and Central American cuisines.
-It originates from the Caribbean region and has been popular with the local tribes for many centuries.
+Allspice, also known as Jamaican pepper, is a spice renowned for adding incredible flavor to many foods.
+It is popular in Mexican and Central American cuisines.
+These berries come from the Caribbean region, where local tribes use it for many centuries.

-The spice tastes well either whole or ground, but the former is better to use in marinades and meat dishes.
+The spice tastes well either whole or ground, but the whole better used in marinades and meat dishes.

 Allspice Berries Health Benefits